Quantum principal component analysis only achieves an exponential speedup because of its state preparation assumptions: Introduction

 \section{Introduction}

-Quantum machine learning (QML) has shown great promise towards yielding new exponential quantum speedups in machine learning ever since the pioneering linear systems algorithm of Harrow, Hassidim, and Lloyd \cite{hhl09}.
-Since ML routines often push real-world limits of computing power, an exponential improvement to algorithm speed would allow for machine learning systems with vastly greater capabilities.
-While we have found many fast QML subroutines for machine learning problems since HHL \cite{rml14,wbl12,lgz16,zff15,bs17}, researchers have struggled to prove that these subroutines can be used to achieve an exponentially faster algorithm for a classical machine learning problem even in the strongest input and output models \cite{Aar15}.
+Quantum machine learning (QML) has shown great promise toward yielding new exponential quantum speedups in machine learning, ever since the pioneering linear systems algorithm of Harrow, Hassidim, and Lloyd \cite{hhl09}.
+Since machine learning (ML) routines often push real-world limits of computing power, an exponential improvement to algorithm speed would allow for ML systems with vastly greater capabilities.
+While we have found many fast QML subroutines for ML problems since HHL \cite{rml14,wbl12,lgz16,zff15,bs17}, researchers have not been able to prove that these subroutines can be used to achieve an exponentially faster algorithm for a classical ML problem, even in the strongest input and output models \cite{childs09,Aar15}.
 A recent work of the author \cite{tang18a} suggests a surprising reason why: even our best QML algorithms, with issues with input and output models resolved, fail to achieve exponential speedups.
 This previous work constructs a classical algorithm matching, up to polynomial slowdown, a corresponding quantum algorithm for recommendation systems \cite{kp16}, which was previously believed to be one of the best candidates for an exponential speedup in machine learning \cite{Pre18}.
 In light of this result, we need to question our intuitions and reconsider one of the guiding questions of the field: when is quantum linear algebra exponentially faster than classical linear algebra?

 The main challenge in answering this question is not in finding fast classical algorithms, as one might expect.
-Rather, most QML algorithms are {\em incomparable} to classical algorithms, since they take quantum states as input and output quantum states: we don't even know an analogous classical model of computation where we can search for similar classical algorithms.
-The quantum recommendation system is unique in that it has a classical input (QRAM) and classical output (a sample from a vector in the computational basis), allowing for rigorous comparisons with classical algorithms.
+Rather, it is that most QML algorithms are \emph{incomparable} to classical algorithms, since they take quantum states as input and output quantum states: we don't even know an analogous classical model of computation where we can search for similar classical algorithms~\cite{Aar15}.
+The quantum recommendation system is unique in that it has a classical input, a data structure implementing QRAM, and classical output, a sample from a vector in the computational basis, allowing for rigorous comparisons with classical algorithms.

-In our previous work we suggest an idea for developing classical analogues to QML algorithms beyond this exceptional case \cite{tang18a}: